SEO creative copywriting for soulful adventurers and imaginative business owners craving charismatic copy.

 Google has stated that it allows AI-generated meta descriptions for your website.
 While your meta descriptions should have a hint of persuasion in them, they are simple and short so ChatGPT may be a quick way to create a concise description when needed.

-Of course, as a copywriter, you know I’m not going to say that AI-Content Generators are replacing us.
-But in all honesty, they aren’t able to yet.
+As a copywriter, you know I’m not going to say that AI is replacing us.
+But in all honesty, I’m not even concerned about it.

 Discover keywords for your website copy that has Google and your dream clients falling head over keyboard.
 Get eyes on your page and fingers clicking your ‘book me button’ with this free video training and workbook.